 The Graduate Diploma of Cardiac Electrophysiology is made up of nine (9) units of competence.
-These nine units are grouped and delivered as three modules (A, B, and C).
+These nine units are grouped and delivered as four modules (1, 2, 3 and 4).

 |CEPPRE001||Apply the principles of electrophysiology (EP) to diagnostic procedures|